 Additionally, brain studies have shown that the left prefrontal cortex is more active when we’re experiencing positive emotions, and the right prefrontal cortex is more active when we’re experiencing negative emotions.
 Functionally, scientists found that over time, mindfulness practice actually strengthens the activity of the left prefrontal cortex and shrinks or reduces the activity of the right prefrontal cortex.
 In other words, we can change our outlook and experience by repeatedly identifying what triggers positive emotion states and what triggers negative emotion states.
 With self-awareness, we can completely change our lives.

 What does all this mean to us?

 The wonderful news is that we can intentionally shape our brains in many beneficial ways and in a relatively short period of time.
 Research has shown that focus and attention improve in only three hours of cumulative meditation, and in just eleven hours, neuroscientists can actually see the physical changes in the brain.

-That means that if you start today and invest only 10 minutes a day in dedicated practice, scientists could look inside your brain and see the physical changes in just a few weeks.
+That means that if you start today and invest only 10 minutes a day in dedicated practice, scientists could look inside your brain and see the physical changes in just nine weeks.

 Learn more about the brain science and the effects of mindfulness in this brief video: